EagleGenomics-cookbooks/QualiMap/README.md

 Notes
 =====
 The file is unzipped in /usr/local/qualimap_[VERSION] which contains the QualiMap executable.
-A symbolic is created in /usr/local/bin to this file, which you can access as long as /usr/local/bin is in your PATH.
+A symbolic link is created in /usr/local/bin to this file, which you can access as long as /usr/local/bin is in your PATH.

 Usage